-The framework is still evolving and some enhancements will be integrated in the coming versions and will improve the efficiency and the conviviality of the various applications.
-Some efforts will also focus on the documentation and the refactoring (see [9]) of the framework for an even better understanding and readability for the user.
-But future research will cover the following five main points:
+MaDViWorld is still evolving and some enhancements will be integrated in the coming versions and will improve the efficiency and the conviviality of the various applications.
+Future research will cover the following five main topics:

 - 1. Security.
 On the one hand a security model inside the world (access to rooms, permissions,...) should be clearly defined and developed.
 On the other hand, security issues at the lower level of the framework should be resolved (downloading of classes, codebase verification, trusting of lookup services, etc.).
-An overview of existing solutions can be found in [?]. - 2.
-Scripting.
-The end-user should be able to change the behavior of objects at runtime. - 3.
-Static description.
+An overview of existing solutions can be found in [13]. - Scripting.
+The end-user should be able to change the behavior of objects at runtime.

+- 3. Static description.
 Rooms and avatars with all their attributes should be described statically in a form of structured data such as XML and created "on the fly" by a parser tool.
 Persistence and state recovery mechanisms could then take advantage of this feature. - 4.
 Multimedia and 3D.
 More complex space aspects of virtual worlds (rooms, avatars and objects) should be integrated. - 5.
 Real world example.
 Developing concrete practical applications of the framework like educational worlds as virtual campus could be a possibility.
 Such a world is sketched in [6].